mauries-lopez/LBYARCH-SAXPY/README.md

 ![image](https://github.com/mauries-lopez/LBYARCH-SAXPY/assets/102708347/9ed68eb8-6f6f-40ec-a55e-8297dd8e5b9d)

-The table and figure show that in every mode, **x86-64 kernel is slower than C kernel**.
-According to
+The table and figure show that **in debug mode the x86-64 kernel is faster than the C kernel.
+While in release mode, the C kernel is faster than the x86-64 kernel**.

+Overall, the execution time of x86-64 is slower than C. Due to ...

 ### Abstract *(Program output of C and x86-64 w/ Correctness Check)*
 #### 2^15